PythonRSAS/pythonrsas.github.io/_posts/2022-08-31-CAP-theorem.md

 image: images/posts/CAP_Theorem.PNG
 ---
 ![CAP](https://upload.wikimedia.org/wikipedia/commons/thumb/b/be/CAP_Theorem.svg/330px-CAP_Theorem.svg.png)
-To support all those types of computing, a robust, distributed database is a prerequisite.
-The distributed databases, mostly NoSQL, come in a wide variety of data models, including key-value, document, columnar and graph formats; Apache HBase, Cassandra, Redis, MongoDB, Elastic Search, Solr, Neo4j to name a few.
-However, to effectively pick the tool of choice, a basic idea of the CAP Theorem (Brewer’s Theorem) is essential.

 The CAP (Consistency, Availability and Partition Tolerance) Theorem states that a distributed system cannot be strictly consistent, highly available and fault tolerant at the same time.
 The system designers MUST choose at most two out of three guarantees in the system.

 # Consistency